astronomer/docs/astro/data-protection.md

 ## Deployment Network Isolation

-All deployment namespaces on Astro, including those running on the same cluster, are network isolated from each other by default.
-In addition to the isolation between deployment namespaces, we also restrict communications within a namespace to only required communication between components and associated ports.
+All pods and services specific to a single Deployment on Astro is isolated to a corresponding Kubernetes namespace within the Astro Cluster in which the Deployment is hosted.
+All Deployment namespaces on Astro, including those running on the same Cluster, are network isolated from each other by default.
+In addition to the isolation between Deployment namespaces, we also restrict communication within a namespace to only what is required between components and associated ports.

 This level of network isolation is achieved using [network policies](https://kubernetes.io/docs/concepts/services-networking/network-policies/) enabled by the [Calico](https://kubernetes.io/docs/concepts/cluster-administration/networking/#calico) kubernetes network plugin.

 The network isolation between and within deployment namespaces ensures communication is restricted to only allow necessary communications within a namespace, and communication between deployments is denied, ensuring unintended communications and attempted data exchanges are blocked.